 Texas citizens derive great benefit from the creation of jobs resulting from the conduct of the Games of Texas and charitable bingo.
-Texas families benefit from the Texas Lottery's net revenue contributions to the Foundation School Fund, which totaled more than \$10 billion as of January 2008, and from lottery prize money that is returned to the state from winners who are delinquent in child support payments, student loan payments, or other taxes or moneys owed to the state.
-In addition, more than \$470 million in unclaimed Texas Lottery prize funds have reverted to the state to be appropriated for health care and other programs authorized by the state legislature.
+Texas families benefit from the Texas Lottery's net revenue contributions to the Foundation School Fund, which totaled more than \$12 billion as of January 2010, and from lottery prize money that is returned to the state from winners who are delinquent in child support payments, student loan payments, or other taxes or moneys owed to the state.
+In addition, from FY 1995 through February 2010, more than \$580 million in unclaimed Texas Lottery prize funds reverted to the state to be appropriated for health care and other programs authorized by the state legislature.
+Beginning in FY 2010, a certain portion of Texas Lottery proceeds also benefit the Fund for Veterans' Assistance.
+The Texas Legislature passed legislation requiring the agency to create and market a scratch-off game to benefit this fund, which is managed by the Texas Veterans Commission A new veterans' scratch-off game is anticipated to be launched three to four times annually in support of the fund.